-This Official Statement describes the terms and use of proceeds of, and security for, the Series 2017 Bonds.
+This Official Statement describes the terms and use of proceeds of, and security for, the Series 2019C Bonds.
 This introduction is subject in all respects to the additional information contained in this Official Statement, including Appendices A through G. All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.

-Appendix E attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the Series 2017 Bonds.
-Appendix F attached hereto contains the proposed form of the Authority's continuing disclosure undertaking to be included in the form of the Series 2017 Bonds to facilitate compliance by the underwriters of the Series 2017 Bonds with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
-Appendix G attached hereto contains a listing of the bonds to be refunded with the proceeds of the Series 2017D Bonds.
+Appendix E attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the Series 2019C Bonds.
+Appendix F attached hereto contains the proposed form of the Authority's and BHE's continuing disclosure undertaking to be entered into upon the issuance of the Series 2019C Bonds and referenced in the form of the Series 2019C Bonds to facilitate compliance by the underwriters of the Series 2019C Bonds with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
+Appendix G attached hereto contains a listing of the Bonds expected to be refunded with the proceeds of the Series 2019C Bonds.

-THE SERIES 2017 BONDS
+THE SERIES 2019C BONDS

-The Series 2017 Bonds will be issued as fully registered bonds in the aggregate principal amounts as set forth on the inside cover page hereof, will be dated the date of delivery and will bear interest from that date to their respective maturities as set forth on the inside cover page hereof, subject to redemption as described below.
-Ownership interests in the Series 2017 Bonds will be available in denominations of \$5,000 and integral multiples thereof.
-Interest on the Series 2017 Bonds will be payable on each May 1 and November 1, commencing on November 1, 2018 with respect to the Series 2017B Bonds and the Series 2017C Bonds and May 1, 2018 with respect to the Series 2017D Bonds.
+The Series 2019C Bonds will be issued as fully registered bonds in the aggregate principal amounts as set forth on the inside cover page hereof, will be dated the date of delivery and will bear interest from that date to their respective maturities as set forth on the inside cover page hereof, subject to redemption as described below.
+Ownership interests in the Series 2019C Bonds will be available in denominations of \$5,000 and integral multiples thereof.
+Interest on the Series 2019C Bonds will be payable on each May 1 and November 1, commencing May 1, 2020.

-So long as Cede & Co. is the registered owner of the Series 2017 Bonds, all payments of principal and interest on the Series 2017 Bonds are payable by wire transfer by the Trustee to Cede & Co. as nominee for The Depository Trust Company ("DTC"), New York, New York, which will, in turn, remit such amounts to the DTC Participants for subsequent disposition to Beneficial Owners.
+So long as Cede & Co. is the registered owner of the Series 2019C Bonds, all payments of principal and interest on the Series 2019C Bonds are payable by wire transfer by the Trustee to Cede & Co. as nominee for The Depository Trust Company ("DTC"), New York, New York, which will, in turn, remit such amounts to the DTC Participants for subsequent disposition to Beneficial Owners.
+The record date for principal or redemption price and interest payments will be the fifteenth day of the month next preceding a debt service payment date.
 See Appendix C "Book-Entry Only System" herein.